Dog Friendly Pancakes

 180ml buttermilk

-64g flour – wholemeal or wheat buck floor
+64g flour – wholemeal floor

 A small amount of water

-Cooking oil such as coconut oil
+Cooking oil – Olive oil or coconut oil

 A small amount of warm water (approx a tablespoon)

-As a special treat a small amount of honey
+As a special treat, a small amount of honey

 How to make dog-friendly pancakes

-Combine the flour and baking powder
+• Combine the flour and baking powder.

-If required add a drop of water
+• If required, add a drop of water

-Allow mixture to stand for around 10 minutes.
+• Allow mixture to stand for around 10 minutes.

 Whilst the mixture is standing.
-Heat the frying pan with a small amount of coconut oil on a medium.
+Heat the frying pan with a small amount of oil on a medium.

 The topping

-If you have enjoyed cooking for your dog then why not check out our homemade dog treats – a beginners guide
+.If you have enjoyed cooking for your dog, then why not check out our homemade dog treats – a beginner guide